 The simplest way to calculate ending inventory is using this formula: Beginning inventory + net purchases - cost of goods sold (COGS) = ending inventory

 For example, if your beginning inventory was worth $10,000 and you’ve invested $5,000 in new products, you’d be sitting on $15,000 worth of inventory.
 Minus the $12,000 worth of products you’ve sold through the same period, ending inventory would be $3,000.

-Other retailers prefer to calculate ending inventory using the first-in, first-out (FIFO) method.
-It assumes that the products you bought first were sold first, and is used by accountants throughout periods of economic uncertainty.
+Other retailers prefer to calculate ending inventory using the first in, first out (FIFO) method.
+It assumes that the oldest items you bought were sold first, and is used by accountants throughout periods of economic uncertainty.

-Let’s put it into practice and say you’re calculating the ending inventory for your retail store.
-You bought 150 candles at $7.
+Let’s say you’re calculating the ending inventory for your retail store.
+You bought 150 candles at $7 each.
 Mid-way through the year, a supplier increased their prices.
-You bought another 150 candles at their new $9 price point.
+You bought another 150 candles at their new $9 price.
 That’s 300 candles purchased at a total cost of $2,400.

 Your order management system shows 130 candle sales at the end of the accounting period.
 You bought the $7 candles first, so COGS would be calculated as $7 x 130 = $910.